core45/laravel-kiriengine/README.md

-# Laravel KiriEngine
+# Laravel KiriEngine Package

-A Laravel package for interacting with the KIRI Engine API with optimized streaming uploads for large files.
+A Laravel package for integrating with the KIRI Engine API for 3D scanning and modeling.

 ## Installation

-You can install the package via composer:

 ```bash
 composer require core45/laravel-kiriengine